chaoyuxie/video-stitching/APAP/readme.txt

-#Please name the videos as "1.avi"and "2.avi" to this folder.
+Please name the videos as "1.avi"and "2.avi" to this folder.

 Extract 'relative_code.rar' to the current folder.

+For using this demo, run the "main.m" file in MATLAB.

 For using this demo, run the "main.m" file in MATLAB.